Chocolate Snickerdoodles, also referred to as chewy chocolate cookies! Because who cares what they’re called when they’re chewy and contain chocolate?

 Whisk flour, cocoa powder, cream of tartar, baking soda and salt together.

 Using a stand mixer fitted with the paddle attachment, beat butter, shortening, sugar, and brown sugar on medium speed until pale and fluffy, about 3 minutes; scraping down sides of bowl as needed.
-Add eggs, one at a time, and beat until incorporated; scraping down sides of bowl as needed.
+Reduce speed to low and add eggs, one at a time, and vanilla, and beat until incorporated; scraping down sides of bowl as needed.

 Reduce speed to low and slowly add flour mixture until just combined.
 Using a spatula give dough a final stir, making sure no dry flour remains at bottom of bowl.
 Transfer dough to refrigerator and chill 30 minutes.